 He didn’t even heal the man so that the man would worship Him.

-So, why?
+So, why did he heal this unnamed man?
 He healed the man because He already had a plan in place for that man’s life.

 Whenever the Holy Spirit sees an opportunity to glorify Jesus through you, He will take your entire being and set you ablaze with glowing devotion to Jesus Christ. -Oswald Chambers, My Utmost for His Highest (2 July).